▶️ Developer Guides - Running the Services Locally¶

 This section will walk you through the commands and configurations needed to run your services locally for development purposes.

 Execute all services in a single terminal window with the command below.
-Replace [YOUR_USERNAME]
+Replace [YOUR_CONTEXT] with your specific development context identifier.

 ⚠️ Warning: When restarting services, it's recommended to clean the data directory first: